- Home

 In this comprehensive guide, we’ll cover:

 AI bias can come in multiple forms, depending on the environment and the data humans feed into the algorithm.
-They all have the same result — create a disadvantage for a certain individual or demographic — but the process can look quite different.
+Though the process can look different, they all have the same result — creating a disadvantage for a certain individual or demographic.

 These are the main types of AI bias organizations have experienced from using machine learning algorithms: